How to Become a Silversmith: Education and Career Roadmap

 |Education Level||No degree required; 6-month to 1-year training programs are common; some fine arts metalworkers earn bachelor's, and even master's, degrees|

 |Key Skills||Critical thinking; artistic ability; creativity; production; manual dexterity; proficiency with specialized tools and techniques|

 |Salary||$35,350 (2012 BLS Median salary for Jewelers and Precious Stone and Metal Workers)|

 Sources: O*Net Online, U.S. Bureau of Labor Statistics.

 Step 1: Earn a Bachelor of Fine Arts Degree

-The first things a silversmith learns are design and drawing techniques.
-It is important that the smith be able to create a representation of the desired object in order to plan precisely what will be needed to bring it to life.
-A Bachelor of Fine Arts program might explores the fundamental aspects of silversmithing, from art history to general metalsmithing techniques such as casting and enameling.
+A Bachelor of Fine Arts program might explore the fundamental aspects of silversmithing, from art history to general metalsmithing techniques such as casting and enameling.
+Design and drawing techniques are essential to silversmithing.
+It is important the smith create a representation of the desired object in order to plan precisely what will be needed to bring it to life.
 Silversmiths learn to work with a variety of metals rather than only silver, because many of their creations combine more than one type of metal.
 Programs are also available to help the student work toward creating his or her first silver portfolio.